cubewise-code/bedrock/README.md

 ### Where is Bedrock v3?

 If you are still using TM1 Server 10.2.2 the Bedrock 3 processes are still available.
-You can find then in the [v3-archive branch](https://github.com/cubewise-code/bedrock/tree/v3-archive).
+You can find them in the [v3-archive branch](https://github.com/cubewise-code/bedrock/tree/v3-archive).

 ## Why Bedrock?